Machboos DiyayThareedBalaleet QatariHarees Qatari

 View page →

 Qatar is the cuisine of the small Persian Gulf peninsula that historically focused on pearl-diving, fishing, and date-palm farming.
-The cuisine reflects the same Bedouin pastoral tradition and Persian Gulf maritime heritage as the Emirati and Bahraini cuisines, with some Iranian-Persian influences (the Qatari coast traded extensively with Iran for centuries).
+The cuisine draws on the same Bedouin pastoral tradition and Persian Gulf maritime heritage as the Emirati and Bahraini cuisines, with some Iranian-Persian influences (the Qatari coast traded extensively with Iran for centuries).
 The signature is machboos diyay — Basmati rice cooked with chicken in a tomato-loomi-spice broth.
 Harees (slow-cooked wheat-and-lamb porridge) is the Ramadan tradition.
 Thareed (lamb-and-bread stew) is the Friday lunch and the Prophet Muhammad's favorite food per Islamic tradition.
 Balaleet (sweet vermicelli with savory omelet) is the festive breakfast.
-Madhrooba (wheat-meat-vegetable porridge) is the winter comfort.
-Khanfaroosh (saffron-cardamom-perfumed fried sweet dumplings) is the universal celebration sweet.
+Madhrooba (wheat-meat-vegetable porridge) is the winter staple.
+Khanfaroosh (saffron-cardamom-perfumed fried sweet dumplings) is the sweet served at every gathering.
 Qatari gahwa, dates, and incense are the social-bonding ritual.

 The Palate